Kimberly-Rodriguez/SkillsList/README.md

 ## Tools

-This application was built using JavaScript with methods like `push()`, `stringify()`, and `matches()` to collect user input and display information to the user.
-As well as, localstorage to store persisiting data in the browser.
+This application was built using datepicker widget `datepikcer()`, autocomplete widget `autocomplete()`, and interactivity like `sortable()` so that the list of skills can be reorganized and sorted using drag-and-drop functionality.

 ## Contact